Graph similarity drives zeolite diffusionless transformations and intergrowth

-Starting from the set of known zeolites from the IZA database, we check for the existence of CGI for all pairwise combinations of known zeolites.
-If the graph representations were distinct, no isomorphism would be found.
-The isomorphism test returned 14 pairs of different zeolite topologies with the same multigraph connectivity when periodic boundary conditions are considered.
-A trio of zeolite topologies which have the same graph representation was also found.
-Table \ref{tab:isomorphs} shows the isomorphic pairs found among the known zeolites.
-A striking feature among these pairs is that only four of these pairs share the exact same set of CBUs, namely CDO-FER, SFO-AFR, RSN-VSV, and AWO-UEI.
-All the remaining pairs share the same connectivity between atoms inside and across the unit cell with their counterparts, but have different building schemes in terms of CBUs.
+Changes in framework densities ($\Delta$FD) do not provide significant trends for each transformation in the literature.
+Similarities in density are very common, as evidenced by the distribution of all pairwise density differences in Fig. \ref{fig:transformations}f.
+Hence, it is not a selective predictor.
+In recrystallization processes and competing phases, we identified a broader distribution for $\Delta$FD than in other transformations, as low-density frameworks such as FAU or LTA are usually crystallized first in hydrothermal synthesis.
+Their wide commercial availability also make them a popular silicon source for seed-assisted conversion of zeolites, which may skew the diversity of data available in the literature.
+On the other hand, more direct diffusionless transformations and intergrown zeolites tend to have smaller differences of framework density.

-Many of the pairs in Tab. \ref{tab:isomorphs} are connected through known phase transformations or appear together as polymorphs in synthetic processes.
-Among the pairs identified, the most reported transformation is from CDO to FER.
-Interconversion between both frameworks include naturally or induced synthetic processes \cite{Iyoki2014,Zhang2011, Ikeda2010}, as well as reassembly \cite{Roth2016,Zhao2013,DeBaerdemaeker2015}.
-One can be obtained by the other just by a relative dislocation of the precursor layers \cite{Xu2016,Yokoi2015}.
-Both APC-APD \cite{Keller1990} and CDO-FER are related by a topotactic transformation, recognized by the relationship between crystallographic symmetries of the precursor layers and the final crystal structure \cite{Clarke1994Definitions1994}.
-The stacking pattern for these specific layers preserve the graph isomorphism even with the rearrangement.
-A favorable kinetic transition benefits from the fact that, for some of these layered silicates, no bonds have to be broken nor rearranged in the condensation process \cite{Marler2012HydrousReview}.
+The presence of one or more common CBUs or low $\Delta$FD, thus, can help rationalize results, but is not predictive of interzeolite relations.
+We propose that complementary, richer descriptors based on topology and structure can achieve improved explanatory and predictive power for some classes of experimental relations.
+Graphs are well-known representations to encode the topology of zeolites \cite{OKeeffe1996TheStructures,Foster2004,Treacy2004EnumerationGraphs,Witman2018CuttingZeolites}.
+Frameworks are represented as multigraphs, or crystal graphs, that label T-O-T (T = Si, Al etc.) covalent bonds as edges and capture periodic boundaries (Fig. \ref{fig:graph}a).
+To compare different topologies, a metric of distance between graphs is necessary.
+We first looked at graph isomorphism, which verifies if two graphs are equivalent up to a relabeling of their nodes\cite{Cordella2004}.
+Starting from the set of 245 known zeolites from the International Zeolite Association (IZA) database, we checked for the existence of crystal graph isomorphism for all 29,890 pairwise combinations of zeolite graphs.
+If all graph representations were distinct, no isomorphism would be detected.
+However, we found 14 pairs and one trio of different zeolite topologies with the same multigraph connectivity.
+Table \ref{tab:isomorphs} shows the isomorphic pairs identified among the known zeolites.
+Only four of these pairs share the exact same set of CBUs, namely CDO-FER, SFO-AFR, RSN-VSV, and AWO-UEI.
+All the remaining pairs have identical graph representations, but different CBUs.
+This suggests that graphs capture framework similarity in a distinctive way.